Entanglement of Identical Particles and the Detection Process: Introduction

+Dealing with the (anti)symmetry of the many-particle wave-function is therefore a rather formal problem when particles are spatially well-separated and clearly distinguishable by this preparation.
+The apparent correlations in the particle labels must not be accounted for as \emph{physical}, while correlations between remote detectors should.
+This is achieved by entanglement definitions for identical particles provided in \cite{schliemann-cirac,Eckert:2002vn,Ghirardi-statphys,Ghirardi:2004fk,al:2009cr}, which we will refer to as \emph{a priori} entanglement.

 Yet, in other settings, such clear differentiation is sometimes ambiguous or even impossible.
-Electrons that leave an ionizing helium atom, photons passing simultaneously through the input arms of a beam splitter in a Hong-Ou-Mandel setting (HOM) \cite{Ou:1988jb}, or atoms in a BEC \cite{Simon:2002ud} are strongly overlapping in space, such that their external states do not allow to address the particles individually - they are effectively indistinguishable.
-Only the detection process finally reveals a subsystem structure which allows the definition of entanglement.
-Similarly, in the context of quantum correlations between different locations of the vacuum in quantum field theory~\cite{Reznik:2005sf,Summers}, the entanglement carriers are defined only at the very moment of the detection.
-Quite in general, the dynamical behavior of entanglement during transitions from overlapping, indistinguishable, to well localized, distinguishable particles is heretofore barely understood, while the interest in its role in atomic and molecular \cite{al.:2007df} as well as in biological systems \cite{Cai2008} is growing.
+Electrons that leave an ionizing helium atom, photons passing simultaneously through the input arms of a beam splitter in a Hong-Ou-Mandel setting (HOM) \cite{Ou:1988jb}, or atoms in a BEC \cite{Simon:2002ud} are strongly overlapping in space, such that their external states, {\it i.e.}~their spatial preparation, do not allow to address the particles individually.
+Their indistinguishability then becomes relevant and affects the results of correlation measurements.
+In such situations, the impossibility to assign a label to a particle may indeed imply the impossibility to assign a physical reality to a particle that is measured in a detector.
+The (anti)symmetrization of the wave-function then results in quantum correlations, and cannot be neglected by any means.
+Quite in general, the dynamical behavior of entanglement during transitions from overlapping, indistinguishable, to well localized, distinguishable particles is heretofore barely understood, while the interest in its role in atomic and molecular \cite{al.:2007df} as well as in biological systems \cite{Cai:2010qf} is growing.
+Since such natural systems do not conform to a clear paradigmatic setting of remote parties, as in quantum information, it is necessary to include the measurement prescription in the description of entanglement.